broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 #### 4. Calculating metrics

-The [CalculateGeneMetrics](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/Metrics.wdl) task uses [sctools](https://github.com/HumanCellAtlas/sctools) to calculate summary metrics that help assess the quality of the data output each time this pipeline is run.

-The [CalculateCellMetrics](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/Metrics.wdl) task uses [sctools](https://github.com/HumanCellAtlas/sctools) to calculate summary metrics that help assess the per-bead quality of the data output each time this pipeline is run.
+The [CalculateGeneMetrics](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/Metrics.wdl), [CalculateUMIsMetrics](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/Metrics.wdl), and [CalculateCellMetrics](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/Metrics.wdl) tasks use [warp-tools](https://github.com/broadinstitute/warp-tools) to calculate summary metrics that help assess the per-bead and per-UMI quality of the data output each time this pipeline is run.

 These metrics output from both tasks are included in the output Loom matrix.
 <!--- comment about count matrix overview? --->